brookembell/academic-kickstart/content/home/about.md

 +++

-## *WEBSITE IN PROGRESS*
 # Biography

 Brooke Bell is a second year doctoral student in the Health Behavior Research Ph.D. program at the Keck School of Medicine of USC.
 She graduated with a B.A. in Mathematics from the University of Southern California in 2016.
 Brooke currently works with Dr. Donna Spruijt-Metz on research that utilizes mobile health (mHealth) technologies in obesity prevention and interventions.
-As a graduate student, her primary research interests include childhood obesity prevention, minority health disparities, and social and environmental determinants of health.